unitedstates/licensing/index.md

 When mixing government and non-government works, such as on an official government blog with public contributors, we recommend that the non-governmental contributors be required to waive copyright protection to their submissions in a similar manner as above.In some instances, such as contributions to a blog, licensing non-governmental contributions in a manner that meets the requirements of the [the Open Definition][4] may be appropriate, but bear in mind that such contributions would not be “license-free”, as per the discussion above.
 In that case, material which is openly licensed rather than license-free should be clearly marked as such in a machine-processable manner.

-*WhiteHouse.gov uses this mixed approach at http://www.whitehouse.gov/copyright.*
+*The White House's [Project Open Data](http://project-open-data.github.io/) requires outside contributors to waive copyright using CC0.
+[WhiteHouse.gov](http://www.whitehouse.gov/) also uses a mixed approach at [http://www.whitehouse.gov/copyright](http://www.whitehouse.gov/copyright).*

 If a statutory exemption to 17 USC § 105 is applicable: